Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/PowerShell/Assessment-SKU-AzureSQLMI-using-PS.md

     ```powershell
     Get-AzDataMigrationAssessment `
-    -ConnectionString "Data Source=10.0.0.4,1433;Initial Catalog=master;User Id=sqladmin;Password=My`$upp3r`$ecret" `
+    -ConnectionString "Data Source=10.1.0.4,1433;Initial Catalog=master;User Id=sqladmin;Password=My`$upp3r`$ecret" `
     -OutputFolder "C:\temp\output" `
     -Overwrite
     ```

 2. **Assessment at scale** using config file

-    You can also create a config file to use as a parameter to run assessment on SQL servers.The config file has the following structure:
+    You can also create a config file to use as a parameter to run assessment on SQL servers.
+The config file has the following structure:

     ```json
     {